chevah/geck/content/homework.rst

 In order to reduce the number of parallel tasks, we need to provide quick feedback to our team.
-The feedback should be no more than 48 working hours, preferable working 24 hours.
+The feedback should be no more than 2 working days, preferable 1 working day.

 If you need urgent feedback, mark the feedback request as such, ex put a big **URGENT** tag on the review or the subject of your email.